+Other options?
 Made of Melon de Bourgogne, Muscadet is a white wine that hails from the Loire Valley of Northwestern France.
 Muscadet pairs perfectly with this dish because it is aged sur lies, meaning the wine is aged on the lees, or with its skins and yeast cells.
 This practice leaches out flavors otherwise dormant in white wine; a flavor typically described as “mineraly” or even saline.
 The salinity echos the brininess of mussels, creating a classic pairing.

 The Loire Valley also has some incredible Sauvignon Blancs that are well suited for mussels, specifically from the regions of Touraine, and Sancerre.
 When shopping for Sauvignon Blanc from other regions, steer clear of heavily oaked or fruity wines, because these could overpower the delicate flavor of the muscles.
 Keeping this in mind, an un-oaked Chardonnay could be a decent alternative, but make sure to ask for something a bit more refined.